usham/gitpractice/readme.txt

-This Is the new readme file to test:
+This Is the new readme file to tesT